RambunctiousCookie/MemberCheck-API-Pre-Billing-Tool/README.md

 1. **Rebuild the Project with Maven:**

    - Open the project in VScode.
-   - Click on the top tooltip `Terminal > New Terminal`.
+   - Click on the top toolbar/menu `Terminal > New Terminal`.
    - Verify that you are in the location where you have cloned the project during the Requirements stage above.
      - VsCode should automatically change the directory for you.
        - For me, this is `D:\WS\VsCode\RTTbilling`.
 It may differ for you.